University

 While this degree does not require prior knowledge or study in Finance, having skills in mathematics and numerical aptitude allows for the best chance of success in the technical aspects of the programme.

-For the full entry requirements, use the admission requirements checker.
+For the full entry requirements, see the Regulations for the Master of Finacial Analysis or use the admission requirements checker.

 How to apply